c0deirl/firealarmpi/README.md

 More robust cleanup on exit.

 ## Run as a Service
 Create a "firealarm.service" file.
-Place that in /etc/systemd/system/firealarm.service
+Place that in /etc/systemd/system/
+Make sure the script is executible

 Should look like below:

 ```